openstudioproject/openstudio_docs/api_v1/schedule_get_days.rst

     Name
         [String] Name of classtype

-3. The following data is provided for teachers:
+3. The following data is provided for teachers
 -----------------------------------------------

     Bio